Owen-Wang1234/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Project Overview
 The client is seeking a reliable method to quickly predict the credit risk of potential loan candidates based on some prior historical data about them.
 The plan is to develop supervised machine learning models to evaluate credit risk based on credit card data from LendingClub.
-The ideal model should take a large group of candidates and determine their credit risk in an accurate and precise manner.
+The ideal model should take a large group of candidates and quickly determine their credit risk in an accurate and precise manner.

 ## Resources